 Set within the stylish grounds of boutique hotel Ca Na Xica, Salvia is a high-end Ibiza restaurant for fine dining lovers.
 Dishes are prepared with an international twist or influence to keep things contemporary – from classic Spanish starters to Asian influenced snacks, through amazing grilled meat and fish prepared in a Josper oven.
 Diners relax with an apres dinner cigar or cocktail in the alfresco lounge area.

 This museum is set over two sites, one in Dalt Vila and the other in the Phoenician necropolis of Puig des Molins.
-Both take guests on a journey of the many communities that have lived on Ibiza during its long history with a display of artefacts found on the island from Punic and Roman times.
+Both take you on a journey of the many communities that have lived on Ibiza during its long history with a display of artefacts found on the island from Punic and Roman times.

 Located in a 17th century building in the historic quarter of Ibiza, The Contemporary Art Museum’s collections contain an outstanding representation of the artistic creativity that emerged on the island in the 1960s.
 Works by artists such as Tàpies and Miralles, and lesser-known artists, natives or residents of the Balearic Islands, can be seen here.
 The museum also has a beautiful garden and organizes many temporary exhibitions.